-3.2.6 Run Percona Server for MongoDB in a Docker container
+3.2.6 Running Percona Server for MongoDB in a Docker Container

-Docker images of Percona Server for MongoDB are hosted publicly on Docker Hub at https://hub.docker.com/r/percona/percona-server-mongodb/.
+Docker images of Percona Server for MongoDB are hosted publicly on Docker Hub.

 For more information about using Docker, see the Docker Docs.

 Make sure that you are using the latest version of Docker.
 The ones provided via apt and yum may be outdated and cause errors.